Angelfish: Leader, DAG, or Anywhere in Between: Empirical Evaluation

-\paragraph{Experimental setup.} We conducted our evaluations on the Google Cloud Platform (GCP), deploying nodes evenly across five distinct regions: us-east1-b (South California), us-west1-a (Oregon), europe-west1-b (Belgium), europe-north1-b (Finland) and asia-northeast1-a (Japan).
-We employed e2-standard-16 instances~\cite{gcp}, each featuring $16$vCPUs, $64$GB of memory, and up to 16Gbps network bandwidth.
-All nodes ran on Ubuntu $22.04$, and round-trip latencies between GCP regions range from roughly 35 milliseconds to 250 milliseconds (details appear in~\Cref{tab:ping-latencies}).
-Sailfish and \name use BLS signatures and multi-signatures.
+\mypara{Experimental setup.} We conducted our evaluations on the Google Cloud Platform (GCP), deploying nodes evenly across five distinct regions: us-east1-b (South California), us-west1-a (Oregon), europe-west1-b (Belgium), europe-north1-b (Finland), and asia-northeast1-a (Japan).
+We employed e2-standard-16 instances~\cite{gcp}, each featuring $16$ vCPUs, $64$ GB of memory, and up to 16 Gbps network bandwidth.
+All nodes ran on Ubuntu $22.04$, and round-trip latencies between GCP regions range from roughly 30 ms to 250 ms (details appear in~\Cref{tab:ping-latencies}).
+Sailfish and \name use BLS signatures.

 In our evaluations, each party generates a configurable number of transactions ($512$ random bytes each) for inclusion in its vertex, with a vertex containing up to $10,000$ transactions (i.e., $5$ MB).
-Each experiment runs for $180$ seconds with $50$ nodes.
-Timeouts are set to $0.5$ seconds.
+Each experiment runs for $120$ seconds with $50$ nodes or $60$ seconds with $10$ nodes.
+Timeout parameter $\tau$ is set to $5$ seconds.
 Latency is measured as the average time between the creation of a transaction and its commit by all non-faulty nodes.
 Throughput is measured by the number of committed transactions per second.

-\paragraph{Methodology.} In our evaluations, we gradually increased the number of transactions per vertex.
-As shown in~\Cref{fig:all}, throughput increases accompanied by a slight increase in latency up to an inflection point quickly leading to saturation.
+\mypara{Methodology.} In our evaluations, we gradually increased the number of transactions per vertex.
+As shown in~\Cref{fig:overall}, throughput increases accompanied by a slight increase in latency up to an inflection point quickly leading to saturation.